-Fire Fighting

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - ▶ Use fire fighting procedures suitable for surrounding area. - ▶ Cool fire exposed containers with water spray from a protected location.
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by any means available, spillage from entering drains or water course.
+Use fire fighting procedures suitable for surrounding area.
+Do not approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+Fire/Explosion Hazard WARNING: In use may form flammable/ explosive vapour-air mixtures.
+Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.

-Fire/Explosion Hazard

-- Combustible.
-Slight fire hazard when exposed to heat or flame. - ▶ Heating may cause expansion or decomposition leading to violent rupture of containers. - On combustion, may emit toxic fumes of carbon monoxide (CO). - May emit acrid smoke. - ▶ Mists containing combustible materials may be explosive.